preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt/fast-inverse-sqrt.md

 We're still smaller.
 I had to run it with 4 iterations of Newton's method before I started seeing both constants giving the same error of 0.00000010679068984665.
 And even then, the two constants were performing equally well.

 So if `0x5f375a87` works better then why does Quake use `0x5f3759df`?
 Perhaps `0x5f3759df` works better with the numbers that Quake deals with.
 Perhaps the developer used a different method to generate this number.
-Perhaps the developer figured that their number worked well enough.
+Perhaps the developer figured that their number worked well enough and didn't bother optimizing it further.
 Perhaps it was simply pulled out of the developer's rear.
 Only the person who wrote this code knows why `0x5f3759df` was chosen instead.
 At least now we know how the magic number works.[^6]

 # Evil floating point bit level hack